Information for those exploring college programs for the neurodiverse:

 How many college programs does OIPE offer?

-We have three: Succeed Program, Succeed+ Program, and Link Program (certificate or degree).
+We have three: Succeed Program (for non-degree seekers), Plus Program (currently for graduates of the Succeed Program), and Link Program (certificate or degree).

-What's the difference between Succeed, Succeed+, and Link?
+What's the difference between Succeed, Plus, and Link?

-Is there a minimum age to apply to any of the OIPE programs?
+Is there a minimum age to apply to any of the OIPE programs or am I too old to be accepted?

 An individual must be at least 18 years old and possess a high school diploma or equivalent to apply to any one of our college programs.
 For our college summer camps, participants have to be at least 17 years old and be able to manage their medications.